 The precondition for funding is the linkage and integration into the Text+ infrastructure according to the FAIR and CARE principles and the expansion of the Text+ offer portfolio regarding data or services.

 The applications will be assessed according to the following criteria:

 - Linkage and integration into the Text+ infrastructure according to the FAIR and CARE principles and the expansion of the Text+ portfolio of offerings in terms of data or services within the funding period.

 - potential scientific contribution of the data and/or services

-- clear problem description and reference to the work programmes of the Text+ consortium
+- clear problem description and relation to the work programs of the Text+ consortium

 - reusability and accessibility of the data or services

 - contribution to the diversity and representativeness of the Text+ data offer

 - Appropriateness of the requested funding for the realization of the project